katholt/srst2/README.md

   --prev_output PREV_OUTPUT [PREV_OUTPUT ...]
                         SRST2 output files to compile (any new results from this run will also be incorporated)

+Input read formats and options
+====

+Any number of readsets can be provided using --input_se (for single end reads) and/or --input_pe (for paired end reads).
+You can provide both types of reads at once.
+Note however that if you do this, each readset will be typed one by one (in serial).
+So if it takes 2 minutes to type each read set, and you provide 10 read sets, it will take 20 minutes to get your results.
+The better way to proces lots of samples quickly is to give each one its own srst2.py job (e.g. submitted simultaneously to your job scheduler or server); then compile the results into a single report using "srst2.py --prev_output *results.txt --output all".
+That way each readset's 2 minutes of analysis is occurring in parallel on different nodes, and you'll get your results for all 10 samples in 2 minutes rather than 20.

+Read formats - reads can be in any format readable by bowtie2.
+The format is passed on to the bowtie2 command via the --read_type flag in srst2.
+The default format is fastq (passed to bowtie 2 as q); other options are qseq=solexa, f=fasta.
+So to use fasta reads, you would need to tell srst2 this via '--read_type f'.

+Reads may be gzipped.

+Paired reads - bowtie2 requires forward and reverse reads to be supplied in separate files, e.g strainA_1.fastq.gz and strainA_2.fastq.gz. srst2 attempts to sort reads supplied via --input_pe into read pairs, based on the suffix that occurs before the file extension (which in this example would be .fastq.gz).
+So if you supplied --input_pe strainA_1.fastq.gz strainB_1.fastq.gz strainA_2.fastq.gz strainB_2.fastq.gz, srst2 would sort these into two pairs (strainA_1.fastq.gz, strainA_2.fastq.gz) and (strainB_1.fastq.gz, strainB_2.fastq.gz) and pass each pair to bowtie2 for mapping.
+By default, the suffixes are assumed to "_1" for forward reads and "_2" for reverse reads, but you can tell srst2 if you have other conventions, via --forward and --reverse.
+E.g. if your files were named strainA_read1.fastq.gz and strainA_read2.fastq.gz, you would use these commands: --input_pe strainA_read1.fastq.gz strainA_read2.fastq.gz --forward _read1 --reverse _read2.

+Sample names are taken from the first part of the read file name (before the suffix if you have paired reads).
+E.g. 'strainA_1.fastq.gz' is assumed to belong to a sample called "strainA"; 'strainB_C_1.fastq.gz" would be assumed to belong to a sample called "strainB_C".
+These sample names will be used to name all output files, and will appear in the results files.

 More basic usage examples
 ====